SquidKit/SquidKit/README.md

 You can define as many configurations as you like.
 And note the "USER" key that lacks a "host" or "protocol" entry - this tells SquidKit to treat this key as a runtime defined environment field with a text entry field for inputting the host name.

-SquidKit Endpoints automatically work with network host environments, no other or endpoint management is required.
+SquidKit Endpoints automatically work with network host environments, no other endpoint management is required.

 To use host environment configuration, add a line in your app's startup code that looks like this:
 ```swift